 Colin Thubron’s book takes the reader on an incredible journey through this region of “bleak beauty” whose “white spaces induce fantasies and apprehension” in an attempt to demystify this largely misunderstood part of the world.

-3 – The Consolations of the Forest: Alone in a Cabin on the Siberian Taiga by Sylvain Tesson (trans.
-Linda Coverdale)
+3 – The Consolations of the Forest: Alone in a Cabin on the Siberian Taiga by Sylvain Tesson, translated by Linda Coverdale

 Back in 2010, French writer Sylvain Tesson decided to get away from the hustle and bustle of urban life and spent six months living alone in a cabin on the shore of Lake Baikal, where he spent his days fishing, reading, kayaking, going for walks in the woods with his two dogs, and meeting the occasional local inhabitant along the way.

-His book is essentially a journal of his thoughts and an account of daily life in his spartan refuge, reminding us of the virtues of solitude and conjuring up vivid mental images of the beautiful, but sometimes deadly, expanses of the Siberian taiga.
-[Buy on Amazon/Amazon UK]
+His travelogue is essentially a journal of his thoughts and an account of daily life in his spartan refuge, reminding us of the virtues of solitude and conjuring up vivid mental images of the beautiful, but sometimes deadly, expanses of the Siberian taiga.